Business segments and capabilities

 Lotus Software.
 Collaboration, messaging and social networking software that enables businesses to communicate, collaborate and increase productivity.

 Operating Systems.
-Software engines that manage the fundamental processes that make computers run.
+Software that manages the fundamental processes that make computers run.

-GLOBAL FINANCING is described in its Description of Business section.
+Global Financing is described in Description of business.

 Commercial Financing.
 Short-term inventory and accounts receivable financing to dealers and remarketers of IT products.

 Remarketing.
 The sale and lease of used equipment (primarily sourced from the conclusion of lease transactions) to new or existing clients.